AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/MSI/HelperService/MSIHelperService/readme.md

 ## Managed identity types

-There are two types of managed identities:
+There are two types of managed identities that are supported by this service:

 - **System-assigned**.
 Some Azure resources, such as virtual machines allow you to enable a managed identity directly on the resource.
 When you enable a system-assigned managed identity:
     - A service principal of a special type is created in Azure AD for the identity.
 The service principal is tied to the lifecycle of that Azure resource.
 When the Azure resource is deleted, Azure automatically deletes the service principal for you.